equinor/appsec-fundamentals-authn-authz-cs/README.md

 * [Frequently Asked Questions](Support/faq.md)

-## Pre Workshop Preparations
+## Workshop Preparations and Pre-Requisites

 To enable a good flow and outcome of the workshop it is vital to come prepared.
-Preparations are defined in [Support/workshop_preparations](Support/workshop_preparations.md)
+Preparations and pre-requisites are defined in [Support/workshop_preparations](Support/workshop_preparations.md)

 ## Non Equinor adaptions